B-Aldridge/B-Aldridge/README.md

 I love learning new programs and technologies that allow me to go the extra mile to create meaningful, beautiful visualizations and insights with data.

-• :mortar_board: Recent Graduate of Vanderbilt Data Analytic Bootcamp (August 2023).
+• :mortar_board: Graduate of Vanderbilt Data Analytic Bootcamp (August 2023).

-• 💪 I’m currently working on **New project focusing on machine learning**

 • 💬 Ask me about **the Covid Statistical Dashboard** - [Link to Github](https://github.com/B-Aldridge/Covid-Statistical-Dashboard)